brendanhay/vanguard/README.md

 Running
 -------

-Vanguard is deployed internally at [SoundCloud](http://soundcloud.com) following something along the lines of a [12factor](http://www.12factor.net/) approach - this means all configuration is set through `ENV` variables:
+Vanguard is deployed following something along the lines of a [12factor](http://www.12factor.net/) approach - this means all configuration is set through `ENV` variables:

 ```shell
 PORT=8080